aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-content/powerpoint-math-equations/_index.md

     mathParagraph.add(new  aspose.slides.MathBlock(fraction));
 ```

-Each mathematical element is represented by some class that implements the [**MathElement**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MathElement) interface.
-This interface provides a lot of methods for easily creating mathematical expressions.
+Each mathematical element is represented by some class that implements the [**MathElement**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MathElement) class.
+This class provides a lot of methods for easily creating mathematical expressions.
 You can create a fairly complex mathematical expression with a single line of code.
 For example, the Pythagorean theorem would look like this:

 ```javascript
     var mathBlock = new  aspose.slides.MathematicalText("c").setSuperscript("2").join("=").join(new  aspose.slides.MathematicalText("a").setSuperscript("2")).join("+").join(new  aspose.slides.MathematicalText("b").setSuperscript("2"));
 ```

-Operations of the interface [**MathElement**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MathElement) are implemented in any type of element, including the [**MathBlock**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MathBlock).
+Operations of the class [**MathElement**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MathElement) are implemented in any type of element, including the [**MathBlock**](https://reference.aspose.com/slides/nodejs-java/aspose.slides/MathBlock).

 The full source code sample: